scalar-labs/scalardl/docs/getting-started-auditor.md

 #scalar.dl.ledger.auditor.cert_version=1
 ```

-You first need to set `scalar.dl.ledger.auditor.enabled` to true to let Ledger know if the Scalar DL system uses Auditor.
+You first need to set `scalar.dl.ledger.auditor.enabled` to true to let Ledger know if the ScalarDL system uses Auditor.
 Note that you also need to enable `scalar.dl.ledger.proof.enabled` and set a proper private key to `scalar.dl.ledger.proof.private_key_path` since Auditor uses [AssetProof](how-to-use-proof.md) to work.
 If they are not properly and consistently configured, Ledger will throw an exception.